hao-ai-lab/FastVideo/README.md

 ### What can I do with FastVideo?
 Other than the distilled weight, FastVideo provides a pipeline for training, distilling, and inferencing video diffusion models.
 Key capabilities include:

 - **Scalable**: FastVideo supports FSDP, sequence parallelism, and selective gradient checkpointing.
-Our code seamlessly scales to 64 GPUs.
+Our code seamlessly scales to 64 GPUs in our test.
 - **Memory Efficient**: FastVideo supports LoRA finetuning coupled with precomputed latents and text embeddings for minimal memory usage.
 - **Variable Sequence length**: You can finetuning with both image and videos.